9. Configuration Management Policy

 - Critical infrastructure services such as logging, monitoring and LDAP servers must be configured with appropriate Ansible states.

-- These Ansible states have been approved by the Engineering Lead, or an authorized delegate of the Engineering Lead or by the underlying hosting providers Infrastructure team, to be in accordance with all WayToHealth policies, including setting appropriate:
+- These Ansible states have been reviewed by the Engineering Lead, or an authorized delegate of the Engineering Lead or by the underlying hosting providers Infrastructure team, to be in accordance with all W2H policies, including setting appropriate:

 - Audit logging requirements.